 - If a client seems unhappy at any time, stop immediately

-- Contact should always be deliberate and done in a firm manner.
-Use the palm of your hand instead of touching with fingertips
+- Contact should always be deliberate and done firmly.
+Use the palm of your hand instead of touching it with your fingertips.

-- At any time that you have needed to touch a client, you should make the necessary notes of what you did once the session has concluded.
+- When you need to touch a client, you should note what you did once the session has concluded.